 Lastly, as I mentioned above, this is the beginning of a personal exploration.
 I have no idea where all of this will take me, but I’m going to go with the flow, and document it as best as I can.

 When it comes to fingering the chromatic scale, the following is common among my piano students:

 The hand positions not only optimize playing the chromatic scale itself, but they’re foundational for understanding idiomatic hand gestures in general and can be applied to playing almost anything that includes stepwise motion.

-From C, the right hand fingering can be simplified as a sequence of 4-note and 3-note groupings starting on the thumb (4-3-4-3-3-4-4).
+From C, the right hand fingering can be simplified as a sequence of 4-note and 3-note clusters starting on the thumb (4-3-4-3-3-4-4).
 When ascending the scale, the placement of the thumb looks, feels and acts as a kind of anchor for the entire hand.
-These groupings and anchors could be visualized like this:
+These clusters and anchors could be visualized like this: